Last Updated: September 4, 2023

 Eventually someone will suggest that your organization must do a community development evaluation.
-The topic of assessing your organizational capacity and programs generates many self-righteous pronouncements on why you must do evaluation now, what that effort should look like, how rigorous it must be, and often why you must pay a consultant a princely sum for helping you do that.
+The topic of assessing both your organizational capacity and your programs generates many self-righteous pronouncements on why you must do evaluation now, what that effort should look like, how rigorous it must be, and often why you must pay a consultant a princely sum for helping you do that.

 With the exception of some funders that require community development evaluation at the conclusion of a grant project or reward rigorous evaluation processes with more funding, no one is forcing your organization to do anything that you do not find productive and useful in making decisions about how to spend your money and time.
 Do not let anyone shame you into entering into this process.

-If you are not familiar with the terminology, we are not referring to the vital practice of personnel evaluation of staff members, but rather to the process of assessing how the organization itself is performing.
+If you are not familiar with the terminology, we are not referring to the vital practice of personnel evaluation of staff members, but rather to the process of assessing how the organization itself is performing, or even more frequently, how well a program is meeting its stated goals.

-We urge you to be very clear about why you are doing an evaluation, and to make sure that board members understand and support the rationale.
+We urge you to be very clear about why you are doing an evaluation, and to make sure that both key staff and board members understand and support the rationale.
 If your real aim is to discover how to improve your work, make sure that everyone understands that this is not meant to be a judgmental process.
 If your goal is to generate facts and figures you can use to support your case with donors, be honest about that.

-Having said all that, sometimes you have forced community development evaluation.
+Having said all that, sometimes you are forced into doing a community development evaluation.
 In that case, just smile and make the best of it.
 Learning something new about ourselves can’t be a bad thing.